suprajamannava17/realtime_collaborative_whiteboard/README.md

 ### Installation

+To run the backend, navigate to the backend directory and execute the following commands:

+bash
+cd backend
+npm install
+node index.js

 To run the frontend, navigate to the frontend directory and execute the following commands:

 bash
 cd client
 npm install
 npm run dev

-To run the frontend, navigate to the backend directory and execute the following commands:

-bash
-cd backend
-npm install
-node index.js